Differentially Private Release of Event Logs for Process Mining: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{rocess} Mining is a family of techniques that helps organizations enhance their business processes' performance, conformance, and quality.
+Process mining is a family of techniques that helps organizations enhance their business processes' performance, conformance, and quality.
 The input of process mining techniques is an event log.
 An event log captures the execution of a set of instances of a process (herein called \emph{cases}).
 An event log consists of event records.
 Each record contains a reference to a case identifier, a reference to an activity, and at least one timestamp.
 Table~\ref{tbl:event_log} shows an example of a log.
 Each case ID refers to a person (e.g., a patient in a hospital).
-Each event corresponds to an activity performed for that person or interaction with that person.
+Each event corresponds to an activity performed for that person.
 For example, in a healthcare process, each activity may correspond to a treatment that the patient in question underwent.

 Often, an event log contains private information about individuals.
 Data regulations, e.g., the General Data Protection Regulation (GDPR)\footnote{\url{http://data.europa.eu/eli/reg/2016/679/oj}}, restrict the use of such logs.
 One way to overcome these restrictions is to anonymize the event log such that no individual can be singled out.
 Singling out an individual happens when they can be distinguished by evaluating a predicate that discriminates them within a group.
 The legal notion of singling out has been mathematically formalized by Cohen \& Nissim~\cite{cohen2020towards}, who define a type of attack called \emph{Predicate Singling Out (PSO) attack}.
 The release of the event log in Table~\ref{tbl:event_log} permits singling out individuals.
 Specifically, the predicate ``undergoing activity E after activity D and A'' and the time difference between these activities can lead to a linkage attack~\cite{rafiei2021group}.
 Given that prior knowledge, the adversary can single out the patient with case ID 2.